rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 the auxiliary `OSP` and `POS` indexes could still be derived from this main index during a one-time, pre-querying processing phase.

-Our technique is similar to the [HDT-FoQ](cite:cites hdtfoq) extension for HDT that adds additional indexes to a basic HDT file to enable faster querying for any triple pattern.
+This technique is similar to the [HDT-FoQ](cite:cites hdtfoq) extension for HDT that adds additional indexes to a basic HDT file to enable faster querying for any triple pattern.
 The main difference is that HDT-FoQ uses the indexes `OSP`, `PSO` and `OPS`, with a different triple pattern to index mapping as shown in [](#triple-pattern-index-mapping-hdt).
-We chose these indexes in order to achieve a more balanced distribution from triple patterns to index, which could lead to improved load balancing between indexes when queries are parallelized.
+We chose our indexes in order to achieve a more balanced distribution from triple patterns to index, which could lead to improved load balancing between indexes when queries are parallelized.
-Additionally, the mapping from patterns `S?O` to index `SPO` in HDT-FoQ will lead to suboptimal query evaluation when a large number of distinct predicates is present.
 HDT-FoQ uses `SPO` for five triple pattern groups, `OPS` for two and `PSO` for only a single group.
 Our approach uses `SPO` for 4 groups, `POS` for two and `OSP` for two.
 Future work is needed to evaluate the distribution for real-world queries.
+Additionally, the mapping from patterns `S?O` to index `SPO` in HDT-FoQ will lead to suboptimal query evaluation when a large number of distinct predicates is present.

 <figure id="triple-pattern-index-mapping-hdt" class="table" markdown="1">